Family Engagement Policy and Compact

 - Offer a variety of resources to help students with their learning.

-- Weekly Behavior CLT to address students with behavior struggles.
+- MTSS Behavior to address students with behavior struggles

 Provide assistance to caregivers in understanding the school’s program through the following actions: